johanley/book-les-mots-ont-une-ame/readme.md

 Again: you have to pick your poison.

+The *TeX* line-breaking algorithm gets a lot of attention.
+But, in its original form, it may not actually be very widely used these days.
+(Adobe's *InDesign* certainly doesn't use it.)
+In *Tex*-land, it has been extended to behave in ways not intended by its original authors.

 Paragraph indentation: the smaller it is, the more it helps with fitting words on the line.

 In old English text, it's common to see a *double* space between a period and the start of the next sentence.